KonstantinPfeil/physics-project/Readme.md

  # Download
-You can find the build of our Project under "dist/PhysicsProject.exe".
+You can find the build for Windows of our Project under "dist/PhysicsProject.exe".

 # Build
 To build this Project you need the package "pyinstaller" installed.